vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 <img src="https://use-the-index-luke.com/static/fig01_01_index_leaf_nodes.en.MMHwYDFb.png" width="600">

 So I think there are three levels here:
-1. Physical storage that has the bits in the storage.
+1. Physical storage that has the bits in memory addresses.
-2. The heap that holds the records and has pointers to phisycal storage
+2. The heap that holds the records and has pointers to phisycal storage (data in this stage is called "data rows")
 3. The linked list at the B-tree's leaf node which has connections with the heap.

 <img src="https://use-the-index-luke.com/static/fig01_02_tree_structure.en.BdEzalqw.png" width="600">